On the Sample Complexity of Learning for Blind Inverse Problems: Empirical reconstruction of

 \subsection{Approximation error under spectral regularization}

-In this section we will study the approximation error of $\Lv_\xv^\lambda$, that is, the regularized version of the estimator ~\eqref{eq:LMMSE-B}.
-As mentioned before, we consider this error under the source condition, given in Definition~\ref{def:source_cond_random_sv}, which is very common when deriving convergence rates for inverse problems, and which is a necessary condition to achieve fast convergence rates.
-Furthermore, as a simplification in order to understand what is at play when we are studying random operators, we will consider with~\ref{ass:fop_share_sing_vec} that all our potential operators share the same singular vectors and that only the singular values are drawn from some probability distribution.
+In this section we will study the first term in~\eqref{eq:proof_main_th}, i.e., the approximation error of $\Lv_\xv^\lambda = \Cxy\pa{\Cyy + \lambda\Id}\inv$, that is, the regularized version of the LMMSE signal estimator~\eqref{eq:LMMSE-B}.
+As mentioned before, we consider this error under the source condition, expressed in Definition~\ref{def:source_cond_random_sv}.
+Recalling~\ref{ass:fop_share_sing_vec} we further have that all operators share the same singular vectors so that only singular values are drawn from some probability distribution.

-The Hölder source condition for the blind case is a natural extension of the source condition in the non-blind case which often reads as $\Cxx=\pa{\fop\tp\fop}^\alpha$~\cite{knapik2011bayesian}.
-In both these context, $\alpha$ denotes a notion of regularity of the solution, where the higher $\alpha$ is, the smoother the solution.
-For the non blind case, it directly translates to better convergence rates with respect to the noise, but we will see that this changes in the blind setting.

-We now write the approximation error bound that can be obtained for the blind case under spectral regularity: \begin{theorem} Assume~\ref{ass:fop_share_sing_vec} and that the distribution of signals $\xv\sim\pi_\xv$ obeys~\ref{def:source_cond_random_sv}.
-Then, the expected reconstruction error is bounded such that:
+We now write the approximation error bound that can be obtained for the blind case under spectral regularity: \begin{theorem} Assume that the distribution of signals $\xv\sim\pi_\xv$ obeys~\ref{def:source_cond_random_sv}.
+Then, the expected reconstruction error can be bounded as: